 These tiles’ signature blue and white colors have given the Sultan Ahmet Camii its better-known name — the Blue Mosque.
 Additional tiles, only slightly less exquisite and made in Kutahya, bring the total number of decorative tiles to more than 20,000.

 But it was gradually replaced with a glass of a lesser value.
-Other decorative treasures include masterfully carved wooden doors and stained glass windows frame, and touches of fine mother of pearl inlay.
+Other decorative treasures include masterfully carved wooden doors, stained glass windows frame, and touches of fine mother-of-pearl inlay.

 See Related: Most Photographed Cities in the World